rittwage/nibtools/readme.txt

    -d 	 : Force default densities.
 By default NIBTOOLS tries to detect the density of the written data.
 If
            you're sure the disk is standard, you can use this to bypass the checks and save time.
-This is useful because sometimes badly damaged tracks can detect at the wrong density.
+This is useful because sometimes badly damaged tracks can be detected at the wrong density.

    -v 	 : Verbose.
 Output more detailed data to console.
 Specify multiple times (-v -v) for more info.

    -V 	 : Enable raw track matching.
-This is a raw read verification
+This is a raw read verification, mostly for detecting bad floppy disks.

    -I 	 : (When used with nibread) Interactive mode.
 This allows for reading many disks in one sitting without having to initialize
        	   the disk drive every time.
 Imaging a disk in this way takes about 8 seconds for a full 41 tracks.

    -I 	 : (When used with nibconv, nibwrite) "Fix" too short syncs.
 Sometimes when reading, we detect a short sync (9 bits instead of 10) and the
 	   1541 can't find the headers when written back out.
-This will correct that, at the cost of making the track slightly longer.
+This will correct that (crudely) at the cost of making the track slightly longer.

    -i 	 : Utilize index hole sensor on the 1571 drive, or the "Super-Card+" index hole circuit in any drive.